 My neighbor's tree is threatening my property what can I do?
 If your neighbor's tree is truly a threat we still recommend you try and work it out with them.
 There are in this case, a few things you can do to force their hand.
 One is bring the tree to the attention of the city by submitting an arborist report on the tree.
 In certain cases they can order it removed.
 You can also report the tree to their home owners' insurance company or HOA and that may force them to have it taken care of.
 But we cannot stress enough, how much better things work out in the end, when you can come to an agreement with your neighbor.

-Deciduous trees: Most deciduous trees in an urban environment will benefit from pruning every 3-5 years.
+Most deciduous trees in an urban environment such as Portland will benefit from pruning every 3-5 years.
 This frequency may need to be increased if the trees are close to or over structures.

-Evergreen trees: Most of our large fir and pine trees need to be pruned ever 5-7 years.
+Most of the large fir and pine trees in the Portland area need to be pruned every 5-7 years.
 It is important, however, to inspect trees for changes that may affect their health and therefore their pruning schedule during this time.
 When in doubt, ask an arborist.

 Types of Pruning

 This time-honored professional practice should not be confused with topping, which we do not perform.
 Topping is the indiscriminate lowering or shaping of a tree to arbitrary points between nodes or branches.
-Because topping makes a tree more susceptible to disease and other problems, it is never recommended by Urban Forest, unless there is a specific need.
+Because topping makes a tree more susceptible to disease and other problems, it is never recommended by Urban Forest Pro, unless there is a specific need.

-Crown Lifting: Ever notice how deadwood seems to gather at the bottom of pine and fir trees?
+Ever notice how deadwood seems to gather at the bottom of pine and fir trees?
 Growth is mainly a function of available light.
 Light, for a tree, is food, and leaves are the tree's stomach.
 When a tall, straight tree gains more growth on top, it is natural that it will lose limbs on the bottom.